Hermann Duckek

-Equestrian biography
+Background

 At the age of 26, Duckek decided to hand over the daily running of his parents' farms to another family member, and to turn his hobby, riding, into his métier.

 In 1966, at the age of 29, after an education in Flensburg, Germany with the old-master Karl Diel, Duckek achieved his riding-master title.

 Duckek's riding lessons brought him into contact with a group of Danes, who asked him to come to Denmark after his graduation as the leader of the Nordborg Riding Club.

 At the end of 1966 Duckek married his German born wife Wiltrud, and the couple moved to their new country.

 After working some years in Nordborg, Sønderborg and Hvam in Southern Jutland, he was asked in 1971 to continue his work at Holte Riding Club in the north of Copenhagen.
 As riding-master and daily leader of the school, he felt the need for international contact and competition.
 With the consent of the Board of Directors, and by special agreement with Holte's president, Jørn Engel-Møller, Holte Ugerne, the highly successful Holte Week was created.

 At Holte, the most famous riders he trained with were Lis Hartel and Ulla Håkansson.
 Between 1966 and 1978, Duckek taught another 19 students seeking recognition as dressage riding masters.

+Arena surfaces

 Known for his well-kept arenas in Holte, Duckek was asked in 1974 to maintain the existing arena for the Dressage World Championship in Copenhagen.
 On this occasion he met the chairman of the Canadian Equestrian Federation, George Jacobsen, who asked him for his cooperation to build the riding stadium for the Montréal Olympic Games in Bromont, Canada in 1976.

+In 1986, Duckek founded the "International Dressage Trainer Club, serving as President.

 When building arenas, Duckek was always willing to take full responsibility for every project, he was a troubleshooter, who always had the economic interests of the organizers and the expectations of the riders and the public in mind.

 Fibresand in Stockholm, rubber-mats in the park of Wiesbaden, Geotex-sand-mixture in Gothenburg and other locations were Duckek's idea.

 When in 1991 he brought the Volvo World Cup to Brøndby/Denmark (later to Vilhelmsborg) he created the idea of 4-in-hand driving in a hall, an idea which since has been adopted by several event organizers.

-From 1978 and until his death in 2001 Duckek dedicated his professional life to international equestrian competitions.
+Death

+While preparing the footing for the equestrian events at the 2000 Summer Olympic Games in Sydney, Duckek began to feel tired.
+On his return home to Denmark, he was diagnosed with cancer.
+Duckek died on 3 March 2001 at age 64.